Possibly93/possibly93.github.io/c/readme.txt

-Files are bound to show a blue screen when i havent implemented them.
+Files are bound to show a blue screen when I havent implemented them.
 They also provide great virtual desktops!